Click here to send

 The acquisition of BP’s Ground Fuels business activities in Greece, further enhances the Group’s position in the domestic retail market.
 The deal includes BP’s nationwide network of branded service stations, storage facilities, as well as the commercial and industrial supply business.

-During the next years, HELPE Group establishes and acquires subsidiaries, such us ELPET- BALKANIKI SA, through which the OKTA refinery is embedded, HELLENIC PETROLEUM POSEIDON M.C., GLOBAL Albania, Hellenic Petroleum Cyprus, EKO Serbia AD, Jugopetrol AD Kotor and EKO Bulgaria, for the expansion of the Group’s commercial activities in Albania, Cyprus, Serbia, Montenegro and Bulgaria respectively.
+During the next years, HELPE Group founds and acquires subsidiaries, such as ELPET- BALKANIKI SA, through which the OKTA refinery is embedded, GLOBAL Albania, Hellenic Petroleum Cyprus, EKO Serbia AD, Jugopetrol AD Kotor and EKO Bulgaria, for the expansion of the Group’s commercial activities in the Republic of North Macedonia, Albania, Cyprus, Serbia, Montenegro and Bulgaria respectively.

 The domestic oil market is deregulated and DEP undertakes operations in refining and supply on its own account through the ELDA and EKO refineries.
 DEP acquires the EKO Group’s shares.
 EKO Retail, in partnership with third parties, sets up EKO GEORGIA and EKOLINA.